 Numbness in the arms or legs is a common symptom associated with several different conditions that range from neurological damage to sensory-related conditions.
 In some instances, numbness may even indicate a medical emergency, such as a stroke.

-In order to determine the exact cause of a person’s numbness, doctors often utilize a comprehensive neurological workup.
+In order to determine the exact cause of a person’s numbness, doctors often use a comprehensive neurological workup.

 Numbness of limbs can cause various feelings in different parts of the arms and legs or throughout the limbs.
-Numbness of limbs can include:
+It can include the following: